NO. 1 ONLINE GUIDE

 The Green, and the town itself, was laid out in 1651 by Peter Stuyvesant, the Dutch Governor.
 It was the place where whatever was happening at the time happened, and where the old jail and gallows were located.
 It was also where "grand fairs" were held and the site of the weekly markets.
 Today, it's a great place to park your car and explore the town on foot.
 On 2nd Street, a quaint, dappled cobblestone thoroughfare, behind the Court House, is one of the oldest Presbyterian churches in the country.

 The Old Library on 3rd Street, is built in the shape of a hexagon and in the Victorian style.
 Inside is an exhibit on New Castle's history.
-The Library Museum is open weekends only from March - Dec.
-1 - 4:00 PM.
+Self-guided tours are available May - November.
+Holidays: The Old Library Museum is closed on Memorial Day and July 4 for Independence Day.
 Admission is free.

 There are small antique and collectible shops, an art gallery and book and jewelry stores all about the town to browse through and if you want to spend a lazy afternoon watching the world go by, there's Battery Park with swings and slides for the children.
 You can get water ices and drinks from vendors near the river on weekends during the summer.
 From the park, the view of the Delaware River is panoramic.
 To your left, you can see the Delaware Memorial Bridges in the distance.